nlmaca/Enecsys_Dashboard/README.md

 - https://github.com/nlmaca/Enecsys_Dashboard/issues/2
 - got notices from several users about installation errors.

-- Maybe: TODO: if you have a current database backup from version 3.0 and you want to migrate to V4.0 you need to be able to import your current DB to the new setup.
+- Maybe: if you have a current database backup from version 3.0 and you want to migrate to V4.0 you need to be able to import your current DB to the new setup.
-- no functionality changed in the dashboard, so migration should work.
-Migration script needed
+- i dont have a migration script for that, just contact me on email if you need help with that.

 # hotfix march 16, 2017